 Development and Introduction

-The M113 emerged from Army requirements for an air-transportable armored personnel carrier that could keep pace with tanks while protecting infantry from small arms fire and artillery fragments.
-FMC Corporation won the production contract, and the first M113s entered service in 1960.
+The Army wanted an air-transportable armored personnel carrier that could keep pace with tanks while stopping small arms and shrapnel.
+FMC Corporation won the contract, and the first M113s showed up in 1960.

 Technical Specifications

-Armament typically consists of a .50 caliber M2 machine gun on a pintle mount, though many variants added additional weapons.
-The relatively low profile and small silhouette made the M113 harder to spot and hit than larger APCs.
+Standard armament is an M2 fifty-cal on a pintle mount, though crews in every war have bolted on whatever additional weapons they could find.
+The relatively low profile and small silhouette make the M113 harder to spot and hit than bigger APCs.
+Sometimes smaller is better.

 Vietnam and Beyond

-Vietnam provided the M113’s baptism of fire.
-American and South Vietnamese forces employed thousands of M113s in the “track” cavalry role, using them aggressively as fighting vehicles rather than just battle taxis.
-Crews added extra machine guns, created armored shields, and developed tactics that exploited the vehicle’s mobility and firepower.
+Vietnam was the M113’s trial by fire.
+American and South Vietnamese forces ran thousands of them as fighting vehicles, not just battle taxis.
+Crews added extra machine guns, welded on armored shields, and developed aggressive tactics that exploited the vehicle’s speed and firepower.
+They called them “tracks,” and those tracks changed the war.

 Variants and Adaptations